top of page

 Courtesy of: Aneita Lee

 Initially, the plan was to stage a large-scale march in support of the workers' rights during the 97-day strike at the Jamaica Broadcasting Corporation (JBC).
-However, their application to the Commissioner of Police was swiftly denied, forcing organizers to adapt their strategy.
+However, their application to the Commissioner of Police was swiftly denied, forcing organisers to adapt their strategy.
 Undeterred, they shifted their tactics to include picketing and road blockages, a testament to their steadfast commitment to the cause.

 On March 7, 1964, tensions escalated as two significant demonstrations unfolded.
 During these events, 22 strikers were arrested, highlighting the confrontational climate surrounding the protest.
 The brave men and women who gathered to voice their grievances became a focal point in the fight for labour rights, standing firm in the face of opposition.